IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-PatientFolder.rst

 |

-The objects representing the medical patient data In FW4SPL are aligned with the DICOM standard.
+The objects representing the medical patient data In Sight are aligned with the DICOM standard.
 In the library ``fwMedData`` several structures and values have been retrieved:

 - ``Patient``: name, primary hospital identification number, birth date and sex.
 - ``Study``: unique identifier of the study, study date and time, referring